SarenaGeorge/coffeeshop-v2/README.md

 # coffeeshop-v2
-A website temple using HTML, CSS and Javascript
+A website template using HTML, CSS and Javascript